lmwalker92/Walker-Portfolio/Final_parttwo.md

 In this first chart, I want to specifically highlight the last bar/statistic that says that 40 percent of Americans "do not know how to get involved in Arts Education."
 Since the research for these statistics were done in 2005, I wondered if I should get a more updated statistic; Americans for the Arts did a similar study in 2018, but it seems that there was no question asked that resembled the data point that I want to develop my project from.

+In order to demonstrate the ways in which individuals who care about the arts can get involved at the local level, I will use data regarding the budgeting process from public school districts (in Maryland) in order to show ways in which individuals can get involved in subjects they care about in a tangible and impactful way.
 # User Research
 ## Target Audience
+My target audience would be individuals who want to learn more about ways they can get involved civically.
 ## Interview Script

 |   |   |   |   |   |